Threat Model

 4. Routing IDs are pseudonymous and session-scoped

-Current mitigations: Routing token rotation, suppress_presence flag, optional Tor support, fixed-size message padding.
+Additional mitigations: routing token rotation, suppress_presence flag, standardized bucket-size message padding.

-Future considerations: Mixnet-based relay routing or Private Information Retrieval (PIR) could eliminate recipient pseudonym visibility entirely.
+Future considerations: Private Information Retrieval (PIR) could eliminate recipient pseudonym visibility entirely.
+Cover traffic patterns could further reduce timing correlation.
 These are not currently prioritized given Vauchi's low-frequency traffic pattern, but remain on the architectural roadmap for high-threat deployments.

 Key Transparency